horseee/DeepCache/README.md

 ```

 ## Experimental code for DeepCache
 The above implementation does not require changes to the `forward` or `__call__` functions in the Diffusers pipeline, and is, therefore, more general.
 The following section is the experimental code that can be used to reproduce the results in the paper.
-It is implemented one by one for different model structures and pipelines.
+It is implemented one by one for different model structures and pipelines, and thus, may not work properly due to the update of diffusers.

 ### Setup
 ```
-pip install diffusers transformers
+pip install diffusers==0.24.0 transformers
 ```

 ### Stable Diffusion XL